 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version which comes with full support and a 30-day money back guarantee.
 You’ll be prompted to upgrade when you click Update All.)

 If you need assistance, please contact Driver Easy’s support team at firstname.lastname@example.org.

 4) Relaunch your game to test the issue.

 If you’re still experiencing the launching issue after confirming you have the latest driver, try the next solution below.

 Fix 4: Stop overclocking your CPU

 An unstable overclock will crash your game and the whole system.
-If you overclocked your GPU, that may be the issue.
-So, you should set your CPU clock speed rate back to the default to see if it fixes your issue.
+If you overclocked your GPU, that may be the core issue.
+Set your CPU clock speed rate back to the default to see if it fixes the issue.

-If your issue continues to occur, go to the next fix.
+If the launching problem continues to occur, go to the next fix.